Current Weather in Cleveland, Ohio

 No. Interesting tomato, but not enough production to make it a good choice for a saucing tomato.

-6 Responses to “Speckled Roman Tomato: Hanna’s Tomato Tastings 2009”
+8 thoughts on “Speckled Roman Tomato: Hanna’s Tomato Tastings 2009

 1. I grew this tomato last year.
 I’m one of those read the book by the cover people, I thought it looked good.
 Taste wise it was the worst tomato I have ever grown.
 I wish I had thought to making sauce with it now that you mentioned it.